 A: Many people overpay taxes without even realising it and are not aware that they might be due a tax refund or that there are tax credits they can claim.
 You can file a return by yourself, but if you are not familiar with the reliefs you are entitled to, contact Taxback.com.
-Our team of experienced tax agents will guide you through the entire process and ensure you get back all the money you have overpaid.
+Our team of experienced tax agents will guide you through the entire process and ensure you get back your maximum Irish tax rebate.

 Q: How far back can I claim a tax refund?

 A: You can claim a tax rebate for the previous 4 years.

 Q: How to claim an emergency tax refund?

 A: Always remember to provide your PPS number to your new employer.
 If you can’t supply your PPS number, a larger amount of tax will be deducted from your income than normal – this is known as emergency tax.
 The easy way to check if you are on the emergency tax rate is to look for “emergency tax” on your pay slip.
 If you are unsure how to claim the emergency tax back, contact our experienced tax experts who will guide you through the process.

 Q: How much tax will I pay?